eligosource/eventsourced/README.md

     val channel: ActorRef = extension.channelOf(ReliableRequestReplyChannelProps(channelId, destination))

 This configuration object additionally allows applications to configure a `replyTimeout` for replies from the destination.
+A detailed usage example of a reliable request-reply channel is given in [this article](http://krasserm.blogspot.com/2013/01/event-sourcing-and-external-service.html).

 ### Usage hints